 A. How to contact Amerigroup STAR+PLUS MMP Member Services 15 A1.
 When to contact Member Services 15 B. How to contact your Service Coordinator 20 B1.
 When to contact your Service Coordinator 20 C. How to contact the Nurse Advice Call Line 22 C1.
 When to contact the Nurse Advice Call Line 22 D. How to contact the Behavioral Health and Substance Abuse Crisis Line 22 D1.
-When to contact the Behavioral Health and Substance Abuse Crisis Line 23 E. How to contact the Nonemergency Medical Transportation (NEMT) Services Line and the "Where's My Ride?"
-Line 23 E1.
-When to contact the NEMT Services Line 24 F. How to contact the State Health Insurance Assistance Program (SHIP) 25 F1.
+When to contact the Behavioral Health and Substance Abuse Crisis Line 23 E. How to contact the Nonemergency Medical Transportation (NEMT) Services Line 23 E1.
+When to contact the NEMT Services Line 24 E2.
+When to contact the "Where's My Ride?"
+Line 24 F. How to contact the State Health Insurance Assistance Program (SHIP) 25 F1.
 When to contact HICAP 25 G. How to contact the Quality Improvement Organization (QIO) 26 G1.
-When to contact TMF, Health Quality Institute 26 H. How to contact Medicare 27 I. How to contact Texas Medicaid 28
+When to contact TMF, Health Quality Institute 26 H. How to contact Medicare 27

-J. How to contact the HHSC Office of the Ombudsman 29 K. How to contact the Texas Long-Term Care Ombudsman 30 L. Other resources 31
+I. How to contact Texas Medicaid 28 J. How to contact the HHSC Office of the Ombudsman 29 K. How to contact the Texas Long-Term Care Ombudsman 30 L. Other resources 31